 Once PELIS has been initiated, then monitoring of tree growth and survival rate can start.
-Seedling survival rate is hard to determine at this stage because of the weed problem, but an early indication from observation of a few sections shows a survival rate of 60%.
-Restoration success for the entire site can only be accurately measured 1-2 years after the PELIS programme (which takes three years) is over.
+Seedling survival rate is hard to determine at this stage because of the weed problem.
+An early indication of restoration success can be measured 1-2 years after the PELIS programme (which takes three years) is over.